tskit-dev/msprime/docs/interchange.rst

 - ``parent`` must either be the null ID (-1) or a valid mutation ID within the current table

+Furthermore,

+- If another mutation occurs on the tree above the mutation in question, its ID must be listed as the ``parent``.

 For simplicity and algorithmic efficiency, mutations must also:

 - be sorted by site ID;